-If you’ve been on Pinterest for any length of time (or been in a long distance relationship), you’ve probably heard of “open when” letters.
-They’re letters you pre-write for a particular person for them to open when something special happens or they’re feeling happy/sad/lonely, whatever.
+If you’ve been on Pinterest for any length of time, you’ve probably heard of “open when” letters.
+If you haven’t, they’re letters you pre-write for a particular person for them to open when something special happens or they’re feeling happy/sad/lonely, whatever.

-I LOVE them.
-I think they’re such a fun idea, and they especially appeal to me since I like writing (hence the reason I blog :)) and they’re an inexpensive, meaningful gift idea.
-I love homemade gifts, and one from the heart like this really appeals to me, especially because it can be enjoyed for a long time.
+Not only do they appeal to me since I communicate best through writing (seriously, I’m awkward in real life), but they’re also an inexpensive, meaningful gift idea.
+I love homemade gifts, and one from the heart like this really appeals to me, especially because they can be enjoyed over time rather than all at once.

-If you want to make a set, just choose however many you’d like to do (say, 5 or 10… or 24, if you’re really feeling motivated!) and write out the letters however you’d like.
+If you want to make a set, just choose however many you’d like to do (say, 5 or 10… or 24, if you’re really feeling motivated!) and write out the letters according to the prompts.
 You can type them or hand write them if you’d like, or type to get it all formatted, then copy it down in handwriting if you want to make sure it’s perfect (or if you’re okay with stuff being scratched out as you go, that’s fine too!)

-You might even think about getting special stationery for them, or doing cheesy stuff like perfuming the paper.
+You might even think about getting special stationery for them (check out my shop for some great pre-made options), or maybe even perfuming the paper.

 You may also consider adding stuff to the envelopes depending on the topic, like a bag of pop rocks or another type of candy for sad days.
 Get creative and have fun 🙂